Aluminum Extrusions Manufacturer in Missouri

 Some of our most widely used alloys, both casting and wrought alloys, include:

 •2024 aluminum alloy.
 This alloy contains copper and magnesium.
-It is commonly used in aircraft fuselage, wings, ribs and other structural components or fittings that demand stiffness, good strength and fatigue resistance.
+It is commonly used in structural components or fittings that demand stiffness, good strength and fatigue resistance.

 •3003 aluminum alloy.
 One of the most commonly used non-heat treatable alloys; it contains manganese and a tiny percentage of copper.
 3003 alloy is found in everything from cooking utensils and ice cube trays to garage doors and fuel tanks.
 It’s also highly resistant to chemical attack and is commonly used for heat exchangers and condensers involving chemicals.